 Keyword research is important for SEO because it has an impact on every search engine optimization task that you perform.

-Keywords can be seen as the guidance tool for your SEO campaigns.
+Keywords can be seen as the guiding tool for your SEO campaigns.

-They tell you where to go with the content you create and how you can adjust your strategies to make further progress.
-They can be an indicator on whether or not you’re making progress as well.
+They help create an effective eCommerce content marketing strategy by telling you where to go with the content you create and how you can adjust your strategies to make further progress.
+They can be an indicator of whether or not you’re making progress as well.

 Understanding Keyword Themes